kyma-project/test-infra/docs/prow/authorization.md

 ## Required GCP Permissions

-Every Prow cluster should be deployed in its own GCP project.
-You need an owner access to deploy Prow and configure it properly.
-In order to deploy a Prow cluster, configure the following service accounts in the GCP project you own.
+To deploy a Prow cluster, configure the following service accounts in the GCP project you own.

 | Service account name          | Description                                                      | Required roles                                                                                       |
 | :---------------------------- | :--------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------- |